Magnetic geometry of M dwarfs in the southern PLATO field: Discussion and conclusions

 Significant work also remains to be carried out on the light curves already available, particularly for the analysis of flares, spot-induced variability, and, more broadly, the activity of our targets.
 Most of the targets in our study exhibit prominent flare activity, as shown by the light curves (see Figure~\ref{fig:APColrot} and Appendix~\ref{AppendixA}).
 These diagnostics will be essential for linking photometric activity to magnetic topology and for establishing robust correlations between surface variability and magnetic properties in M dwarfs.

-Finally, future observations from the \textit{PLATO} mission \citep{2025ExA....59...26R}, with longer observing durations and higher-precision photometry, will overcome these constraints and allow for a more detailed investigation of the connection between photometric variability (spots, flares) and magnetic topology.
+Finally, future observations from the \textit{PLATO} mission \citep{2025ExA....59...26R}, with longer observing durations and higher-precision photometry, will overcome these constraints and allow a more detailed investigation of the connection between photometric variability (spots, flares) and magnetic topology.